brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

     //Set original_how_many to a positive number so we get assigned different devices
     //incase the devices are not in compute exclusive mode. original_how_many = 1;
+    }
 ````
+so the `sapporo.config` file can be close and won't crash your run.

 Now open `Makefile` and fit